 How to Cancel Your Car Insurance Policy

-Although it isn't difficult to cancel your car insurance policy, you will want to ensure you go through the proper steps.
+Although it isn't difficult to cancel your car insurance policy, and you can usually cancel at any time, you will want to ensure you go through the proper steps.
 The first step is contacting your insurer to ask about cancellation requirements.

 Once you know your insurance company’s rules for canceling your policy, you can set up a termination date and submit the required documents.
 Each step is detailed below.